 No, you’ll need to make sure you have a camping permit, even on the beach.
 Your best bet is to find a Maui campground.

 No, it’s actually against the law to sleep in your car anywhere in Hawaii (unless you have a camping permit.)
 And you’ll want to be extra careful if it’s a rental car.
-It could be impounded and you’ll be responsible for all the fees.
+It could be impounded, and you’ll be responsible for all the fees.

 If you are camping at most Hawaii State Parks, expect to pay $5 per night.

-Camping on Maui: the Best Kid-Friendly Campgrounds
+Best Camping in Maui: the Best Kid-Friendly Campgrounds

 Waiʻanapanapa State Park